jojo987N/to-do-list/README.md

 - [📝 License](#license)

-# 📖  To Do list: list structure
+# 📖  To Do list: add & remove
  <a name="about-project"></a>

 **To Do list: list structure** is a simple HTML list of To Do tasks that allows users to add/remove tasks in the list .
 We achieve that by using JavaScript objects and arrays.
 Built using webpack and served by a webpack dev server.We also dynamically modify the DOM and add basic events .